rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pyme_pj.en.md

 - Validated REST API functionality and contract compliance using Postman, ensuring endpoints met expected request/response specifications.
 - Implemented multiple state machines and data orchestration using AWS Step Functions.
 - Implemented AWS Lambda functions to process and manipulate large JSON payloads and structured datasets, enabling scalable serverless data processing.
-- Implemented multiple AWS CloudWatch Alarms for Step Functions to enable proactive monitoring and rapid detection of workflow failures.
+- Implemented multiple AWS CloudWatch Alarms for AWS Step Functions, using Node.js (Typescript) and AWS CDK, to enable proactive monitoring and rapid detection of workflow failures.
 - Used AWS SSM Parameter Store to read and store parameters to enable parameter sharing between CloudFormation stacks.
 - Used AWS EventBridge to connect CloudWatch Alarms to AWS Systems Manager Automation runbooks to help automatically recover the system after known, predictable errors.
+For this I used Python, Node.js (Typescript) and AWS CDK.
 - Designed the architecture of state machine (frontend flow) using Xstate.
 - Implemented multiple state machines to guarantee the correct frontend flow and encapsulate frontend logic improving maintainability and reducing edge-case errors.
 - Checked the correctness of the data stored in the database using multiple SQL queries.